dslisleedh/GinConfigExample/readme.md

 This is a simple MNIST classification project using [Gin Config](https://github.com/google/gin-config) and Tensorflow2

-You can train MNIST Classifier easily by `train.py`
+You can train MNIST Classifier by `train.py`

     conda env create -f environment.yaml
     conda activate gin